tompittson/katacoda-scenarios/container-process-entrypoint-cmd/step3.md

 You will learn about the differences between *shell* and *exec* forms in the next step.

-The Dockerfile reference has a good explanation of [how CMD and ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact) interact.
-You will step through examples of the common ways that the two instructions are used.
+The Dockerfile reference has a good explanation of [how CMD and ENTRYPOINT interact](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
+This step will guide you through examples of the common ways that the two instructions are used.

 > All of the examples will use the preferred *exec* form of the commands.